 What Equipment Is Necessary for Aluminum Welding?

-You’ll need a TIG or MIG welder, aluminum filler rods, a gas supply, appropriate personal protective equipment, and a clean workspace.
-Just don’t forget—your cat’s not a suitable welding assistant, despite what it thinks!
+You’ll need a TIG or MIG welder, aluminum filler rods, shielding gas, safety gear, and a clean workspace.
+Your cat probably won’t make a good assistant, no matter what it thinks.

 Is Aluminum Welding Safe for DIY Projects?